DyepLucban/Kitra/README.md

 Pass an object

-example: // price_value is an optional value
+example:
   {
+    // note: Use the raw body on postman
     "lat": 14.5872615919051,
     "lon": 120.979504794655,
     "distance": 10
-    "price_value": 10
+    "price_value": 10 // price_value is an optional value
   }
 ```